 Black Emanuelle 2 (1976)

-a.k.a Emanuelle Nero No. 2 (ITA)
+a.k.a. - Emanuelle Nera No. 2

 The Film

-Starting off with a lot of promise, Black Emanuelle 2 tries to be a completely different movie to the popular sleazy or erotic Laura Gemser titles but it never suceeds.
+Starting off with a lot of promise, Black Emanuelle 2 tries to be a completely different movie to the popular sleazy and erotic Laura Gemser titles but it never suceeds.
 Although not without a few enjoyable scenes, it is not recommended.

 In Brief